melt-umn/ableC-lvars/README.md

 + If an update would take the state of an lvar to top(), should the update just not be performed, or should the program error out?
 Or should this depend on the debug mode?
 Does this affect determinism?
 + Is there a way to error out only on the first missing include of a header?
 + Better positive tests
++ Check on leq with freezing-- do I need to check further?
++ Implement getFst and getSnd

 ## Guide: